Introduction

 How I Started

-My story isn’t really anything special.
-I didn’t have an internet connection that was stable enough for YouTube until 2012, so most of the time I played very light games like Club Penguin or Poptropica (I was 13 at the time).
+Like I said before, I started in 2012 and up until that point I didn’t have an internet connection that was stable enough for YouTube.
+Most of the time I played very light games like Club Penguin or Poptropica (I was 13 at the time).
 So once we got the ability to watch something without it taking years to load, I went and looked up everything I could.
 Rubik’s cubes was one of the first things for some reason.

 I used Dan Brown’s original tutorial and had my first cube solved in about 24 hours.
-After about a week I had the method memorized and then kept getting faster and faster until I decided to learn CFOP (it was called the Fridrich method at the time).
-I then started going to competitions when I could solve a 3x3 in about 30 seconds.
+After about a week I had the method memorized and then kept getting faster and faster until I decided to learn CFOP (it was referred to as the Fridrich method at the time).
+I went to my first competition when I saw there was one near me.
+Around that time I was solving 30 seconds pretty consistently.

 Memorable Competitions